Plans

 Adding/Removing Tests

-1. Click Add Tests on the test plan details page
+1. Click Edit Tests on the plan details page

 3. Click Save to add them to the plan

-2. Click the trash icon next to any test you want to remove
+2. Deselect the folder(s) and/or test case(s) you want to remove

 Execution History